tu6ge/valitron/CONTRIBUTION.md

 # Contribution Guide

-1. if you using vscode and rust-analysis, you should be open `full` feature, like:
+1. If you using vscode and rust-analysis, you should be open `full` feature, like:

 ```
 {